Little Rock Nine: National Guard blockade

 Several segregationist councils threatened to hold protests at Central High and physically block the black students from entering the school.
 Governor Orval Faubus deployed the Arkansas National Guard to support the segregationists on September 4, 1957.
 The sight of a line of soldiers blocking out the students made national headlines and polarized the nation.
 Regarding the accompanying crowd, one of the nine students, Elizabeth Eckford, recalled:

 On September 9, the Little Rock School District issued a statement condemning the governor's deployment of soldiers to the school, and called for a citywide prayer service on September 12.
 Even President Dwight Eisenhower attempted to de-escalate the situation by summoning Faubus for a meeting, warning him not to defy the Supreme Court's ruling.

 101st Airborne escort

 Woodrow Wilson Mann, the mayor of Little Rock, asked President Eisenhower to send federal troops to enforce integration and protect the nine students.
 On September 24, Eisenhower invoked the Insurrection Act of 1807 to enable troops to perform domestic law enforcement.
-The president ordered the 101st Airborne Division of the United States Army—without its black soldiers, who rejoined the division a month later—to Little Rock and federalized the entire 10,000-member Arkansas National Guard, taking it out of Faubus's control.
+The president ordered the 101st Airborne Division of the United States Army to Little Rock—initially without its black soldiers at the request of the Department of Justice—and federalized the entire 10,000-member Arkansas National Guard, taking it out of Faubus's control.
+Two segregationists were injured in clashes with federal troops on September 25; one who was struck in the face with a buttstock after trying to grab a soldier's rifle, and a second who received a minor bayonet wound to the arm.